iobroker-community-adapters/ioBroker.telegram/README.md

 ![settings](img/stateSettings.png)

-By entering "/cmds" the following keyboard will be displayed in telegram:
+By entering `/cmds` the following keyboard will be displayed in telegram:

 ![settings](img/stateSettings1.png)

-"/cmds" could be replaced by any text (e.g. "?") in the configuration dialog of telegram adapter.
+`/cmds` could be replaced by any text (e.g. "?") in the configuration dialog of telegram adapter.

 If **Use rooms in keyboard command** option is enabled in the configuration dialog of telegram adapter, so in the first step the room list will be shown. ***Not yet implemented***

 ### Settings in the state
-First of all the configuration must be enabled.
+First the configuration must be enabled.

 #### Alias
 Name of the device.
-If empty the name will be taken from object.
+If the name is empty, the name will be taken from object.
 By entering "Door lamp" following menu will be shown for boolean state.
 ![settings](img/stateSettings2.png)